 For the removal, you can make use of normal water spray.

 Vinegar is the most interesting ingredient in this list of cleaning agents.

 As we all know, Vinegar is often used as a cleaning agent for kitchen equipment as well as furniture.

 Similarly, you can use it for your houseplants too.

-The acids present in this ingredient help in removing tough stains and dust particles from the leaves.
+The acids in this ingredient help remove tough stains and dust particles from the leaves.